 [W]e have concluded that the Fund is a nonexempt employees’ trust described in § 402(b).
 It appears that contributions to the Fund generally are made as a uniform percentage of salary for the vast majority of each employer’s employees.

-- In a 2005 private letter ruling, the IRS concluded that “Under the Treaty, the payment to Taxpayer from an Australian superannuation fund is subject to U.S. tax.”
+- In a PLR 200604023, the IRS concluded that “Under the Treaty, the payment to Taxpayer from an Australian superannuation fund is subject to U.S. tax.”

 Is the growth in a superannuation taxable in the U.S.?